rcl-cloudtnt/docs/subscription/stripe-subscription.md

 {: .information }
 A Credit Card is not required to start a trial account

-- In the VC Issuer Platform website's front page, click on the ``Try for Free`` button
+- In the RCL CloudTnT website's front page, click on the ``Try for Free`` button

 - Login with a Microsoft account or create a new Microsoft account